awsdocs/amazon-connect-admin-guide/doc_source/concepts-routing-profiles-priority.md

 |  Sales  |  1  |  0  |
 |  Support  |  1  |  0  |

-For this routing profile, the oldest contact is routed to an agent first, regardless of queue\.
+For this routing profile, the oldest contact is routed first\.
+It goes to the agent who has been idle for the longest time\.